arcadiapage/arcadiapage.github.io/_posts/2025-04-19-the-garden.md

 ---
 [*You're My Inspiration continued...*](https://arcadiapage.com/2025-04-16-You-Are-My-Inspiration/)

 Weeks went by after my meeting on the lake with that shape-shifting man.
-Part of me wanted to obsess over it—to attempt to draw him with pencils and write down his words, just so I could make more sense of what exactly he was to me.
+Part of me wanted to obsess over it—to attempt to draw him with pencils and write down his words, just so I could make more sense of what exactly he is to me.

 But I didn't have time for that.
 I had practical things to do like going to work and writing snappy website copy for clients.
 And then after that, I was much too tired to create, so I ended up watching online videos instead.
 This is the reality.
-Besides, all that stuff about staring at fireflies and remembering were just a dream.
+Besides, all that stuff about staring at fireflies and remembering was just a dream anyway.

 Another weekend came around, and I found myself with a wide open Saturday.
 It was a day with nice weather, and the possibility of sitting on my porch and enjoying it all was inviting.
 After blending a strawberry banana smoothie and grabbing a book on graphic design fundamentals, I relaxed on the lounge chair outside.